programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Everything that I need to setup a game for two players with the correct civilizations and resources is located in the "Player" tab, whose icon looks like a small human face.
 First, I click that tab.
 Then, I set the number of players to 2.
 Finally, I set Player 1 on Team 1 as the Gauls with the name "Helvetii" and relatively low starting resources and Player 2 on Team 2 as the Romans with the name "Caesar's Legions" and relatively high starting resources:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-9.png" alt="Adjusting the default player settings in Atlas's Player tab" caption="Adjusting the default player settings in Atlas's Player tab" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-09.png" alt="Adjusting the default player settings in Atlas's Player tab" caption="Figure 9.
+Adjusting the default player settings in Atlas's Player tab" %}

 Next, I switch to the "Object" tab, and on the bottom of the screen, I click "Player 2" to make Player 2, the Roman civilization's manager, the owner of the units.
 I add a Roman Castra (Army Camp, a specialty structure) in the south, which is less advanced than a civic center but allows the creation of citizen soldiers and some siege weapons.
 I also place a proper civic center, mainly so that the Romans actually control their own starting territory.
 I set a few citizen soldiers and a cavalryman, all filtered by "rome" in the "Object" tab's search bar:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-10.png" alt="Creating Rome's starting position to the south of Mont Beuvray" caption="Creating Rome's starting position to the south of Mont Beuvray" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-10.png" alt="Creating Rome's starting position to the south of Mont Beuvray" caption="Figure 10.
+Creating Rome's starting position to the south of Mont Beuvray" %}

 After switching the Player to Player 1 on the bottom of the screen (inside the "Object" tab), I create a Gallic Fortress atop Mont Beuvray, and I place some Gallic infantry javelineers (citizen soldiers) and female citizens.